-At the World Cup in 2018, France ended their wait for another World Cup trophy when they triumphed in Russia to win their first tournament since their 1998 victory on home soil.
+In 2018, France ended their wait for another World Cup trophy when they triumphed in Russia - their first tournament victory since their 1998 success on home soil.

 Deschamps has never been shy to upset big-name players and star striker Karim Benzema was a notable absentee from his World Cup squad.
 Olivier Giroud led the line for Les Bleus with goalkeeper Hugo Lloris captaining the side.

-Uruguay posed no real match for Deschamps' side in the quarters as they beat Luis Suarez and co. thanks to goals from Raphael Varane and Antoine Griezmann, with only Belgium now standing in the way of them and the final.
+Uruguay posed no real match for Deschamps' side in the quarters, with Luis Suarez and co beaten by goals from Raphael Varane and Antoine Griezmann.

-France triumphed over Belgium in the World Cup semi-finals and beat Croatia 4-2 in the final at the Luzhniki Stadium in Moscow, with Antoine Griezmann picking up the man of the match prize.
+France saw off Belgium in the semi-finals before beating Croatia 4-2 in the final at the Luzhniki Stadium in Moscow.

-Mbappe became only the second teenager in football history to score in a World Cup final alongside the great Pele, deservedly winning the Young Player of the Tournament award.
+Mbappe became only the second teenager to score in a World Cup final after the great Pele, deservedly winning the Young Player of the Tournament award.

-Thierry Henry is France's all-time record goalscorer, having netted 51 times for Les Bleus in 123 appearances between 1997 and 2010.
-Henry played for the likes of AS Monaco, Juventus and Barcelona, but his best club football was played at Arsenal under Arsene Wenger.
+Second on the all-time top scorer is Thierry Henry, having netted 51 times for Les Bleus in 123 appearances between 1997 and 2010.
+Henry played for the likes of AS Monaco, Juventus and Barcelona, but his best club soccer was played at Arsenal under Arsene Wenger.

 France's all-time record appearance-maker, Lilian Thuram, is another player who excelled largely thanks to the influence of Wenger in his career.
 After his spell at Monaco, Thuram went on to play for Parma, Juventus and Barcelona.